FlorianBx/vite-pres/slides.md

 Now let's dive into OxLint.
 I tested it on our code and found that ESLint took 48 seconds, while OxLint took only 3 seconds.
 That's quite impressive.

 But actually, it's kind of cheating!
-OxLint can't parse everything in Vue files at the moment, and it has fewer rules than ESLint.
+OxLint can't parse everything in Vue files at the moment, and it uses fewer rules.

 But these things will be resolved, and OxLint will probably become the default linter soon.
 -->